Lake Superior Water Trail

 The Lake Superior Watershed Conservancy

 The McGuffins are founders of the international non-profit, the Lake Superior Watershed Conservancy.
 LSWC is an organization dedicated to ensuring the long-term sustainable health of the entire Lake Superior watershed for the future of the total ecosystem and the people who live within it.
 In 1992, the idea of a Trans Canada recreational trail (TCT) connecting the Atlantic to the Pacific to the Arctic oceans was initiated.
-The 24,000 km (15,000 mile) trail will be completed for Canada’s 150th sesquicentennial July 1, 2017.
-A section of this trail follows the North Shore of Lake Superior.
-The Conservancy is the registrant and overseer of this section of trail spanning 1000 km (620 miles) between Gros Cap Harbour in Prince Township (just west of Sault Ste Marie) and Fisherman’s Park in Thunder Bay, Ontario.
-This TCT Lake Superior Water Trail is being connected to the other water trails around Lake Superior to create an “Appalachian Trail of Water Trails”.
-This ancient heritage highway connects the communities to their landscape, their stories, their histories, and their superlative natural assets on the land and on the water.
+During Canada’s Sesquicentennial (150th) in 2017, connection will be celebrated along this 24,000 km (15,000 mile) trail.
+A 1000-km (600-mile) section of this trail follows the Ontario North Shore of Lake Superior.
+The Conservancy is the registrant and overseer of the trail between Prince Township’s Gros Cap Harbour on Whitefish Bay, and the City of Thunder Bay’s Fisherman’s Park.
+This section of trail not only makes a national connection, but an international one as well.
+TCT Lake Superior Water Trail is being connected to the other water trails around Lake Superior to create an “Appalachian Trail of Water Trails”.
+This ancient heritage route connects the people and the communities to their landscape, their stories, their histories, and their superlative natural assets on the land and on the water.